wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **How do I upgrade and pay for GetSocial?**

-In your billing area you have a ‘Select a plan’ menu where you can easily upgrade your plan.Paying for GetSocial is as simple as introducing a valid credit card in your billing area.
+In your billing area you have a 'Select a plan' menu where you can easily upgrade your plan.Paying for GetSocial is as simple as introducing a valid credit card in your billing area.

 **Do I need to sign a long-term contract?**